drifted-in/genopro-webapp-exporter/README.md

    or more complex:

    `var attributionBody = "<span xmlns:cc='http://creativecommons.org/ns#'><a rel='cc:attributionURL' property='cc:attributionName' href='https://github.com/jan-tosovsky-cz/rodokmen-tosovskych'>Rodokmen Tošovských</a> by Jan Tošovský is licensed under a <a rel='license' href='http://creativecommons.org/licenses/by-nc-sa/4.0/'>CC-BY-SA</a> license</span>";`

-3. Alter analytics:

-   If you are interested how many users visited your app, you can put your analytics code into `analytics.js` file.

 ## Export